JimDesu/basis-lang/spec.md

 .box count
 bump: count
 | Interrupted ->
-    log: count                    ; 1 &mdash; the write is visible after recovery.
+    log: count                    ; 1 — the write is visible after recovery.
                                   ;   Had bump taken `&n` instead, the failed call ;   would have committed nothing (principle 4) ;   and count would still be 0. `*` is that